mas-4/dotfiles/README.md

         ▀██▄▄███  ▀██▄▄██▀    ██▄▄▄     ██      ▄▄▄██▄▄▄    ██▄▄▄   ▀██▄▄▄▄█  █▄▄▄▄▄██
           ▀▀▀ ▀▀    ▀▀▀▀       ▀▀▀▀     ▀▀      ▀▀▀▀▀▀▀▀     ▀▀▀▀     ▀▀▀▀▀    ▀▀▀▀▀▀
 ```
 These are my dotfiles.
-There are many like them, but these are mine.
+There are many like them, but these ones are mine.